 - The data-server tier (or back-end) contains the Database and is responsible for saving and loading data.

-This architecture, in contrast to the client-server architecture, is highly scalable and can be much flexibility show.
+This architecture, in contrast to the client-server architecture, is highly scalable and can be much Flexibility show.

 SAP Business ByDesign vs SAP S/4HANA Cloud